superestos/berkeley_graphics_Rasterizer/README.md

 ## Logistics

 ### Deadline
-* **Project 1** is due **Tuesday 2/18, 11:59PM**.
+**Project 1** is due **Tuesday 2/18, 11:59PM**.
 The [**checkpoint quiz**](https://forms.gle/DQKEiZzFvFxKYMU69) is due **Tuesday 2/11, 11:59PM.** For the project, both your code and write-up need to be turned in for your submission to be complete.
-Assignments which are turned in after 11:59pm will use one of your late days -- there are no late minutes or late hours.
+Assignments which are turned in after 11:59PM will use one of your late days -- there are no late minutes or late hours.
+Please consult this article on [how to submit the assignment for CS184](https://cs184.eecs.berkeley.edu/sp20/article/15/submitting-cs184-assignments).

 ### Getting started